 After working for Merrill Lynch she spent some time working for a small Brazilian Bank on the investment banking side and foreign exchange trading.
 She was bored at the Brazilian bank, quit and as a referral started working for an internationally well-known businessman, Adnan Khashoggi who in the mid-1980s was dubbed “The Richest Man in the World” Lorraine became exposed to international business and real estate deals and was enthralled with all the residences which Mr. Khashoggi owned.

 As AK’s personal executive assistant, she was heavily involved in his dealings including the sale of AK’s mega-yacht The Nabila to Donald Trump in 1989.
 Real estate has always been a constant thread in Lorraine’s life albeit in different ways.

 To listen to the EXTRA portion of this show go to RealEstateInvestingForWomenExtra.com

 Search on Roku for Real Estate Investing 4 Women or go to this link: https://blissfulinvestor.com/biroku

 On YouTube go to Real Estate Investing for Women

-Moneeka Sawyer is often described as one of the most blissful people you will ever meet.
-She has been investing in Real Estate for over 20 years, so has been through all the different cycles of the market.
-Still, she has turned $10,000 into over $5,000,000, working only 5-10 hours per MONTH with very little stress.
+I have been investing in Real Estate for over 20 years, so have seen all the different cycles of the market.
+Through my strategies, I’ve turned $10,000 into over $2,000,000, working only 5-10 hours per MONTH with very little stress.
+Learn More…